A Wilderness Collective

 Power Security

-Blessed with ample sunlight through most part of the year, the collective is ideal for generating solar power.
-Solar farms centred in close proximity to the housing clusters are critical in our efforts to provide power security.
 In addition, most of our heating requirements will be met through solar or bio heaters.
-The earth homes that are sensitively planned will also ensure a five degree temperature drop indoors.
-The grey water recycling also reduces the pumping needs of each home.
+The earth homes that are sensitively planned will also ensure a five-degree temperature drop indoors.
+Greywater recycling also reduces the pumping needs of each home.
 Both of these will ensure that the energy needs are a fraction of what we expect in the city.
-With a combination of grid and solar, we plan to achieve complete power security for the
+With a combination of grid and solar, we plan to achieve complete power security for the community.